Radar cross section

-Definition
+The NRCS has units of area per area, or m^{2}/m^{2} in MKS units.

+Formulation

 Informally, the RCS of an object is the cross-sectional area of a perfectly reflecting sphere that would produce the same strength reflection as would the object in question.
 (Bigger sizes of this imaginary sphere would produce stronger reflections.)
 Thus, RCS is an abstraction: the radar cross-sectional area of an object does not necessarily bear a direct relationship with the physical cross-sectional area of that object but depends upon other factors.

 Somewhat less informally, the RCS of a radar target is an effective area that intercepts the transmitted radar power and then scatters that power isotropically back to the radar receiver.

 More precisely, the RCS of a radar target is the hypothetical area required to intercept the transmitted power density at the target such that if the total intercepted power were re-radiated isotropically, the power density actually observed at the receiver is produced.
 This statement can be understood by examining the monostatic (radar transmitter and receiver co-located) radar equation one term at a time: